 - Law Institute of Victoria and Victorian Bar Association

-The CMS Project comprises four major phases.
-Below is a snapshot of the phased approach, and the timing for each phase:
+The CMS Project comprises six major phases, some of which will occur concurrently.
+Below is the indicative phased approach, and the timing for each phase:

 Initiation Phase - October 2017 - March 2018 - COMPLETE